tony-oliver/mdview/README.md

 ## Background

-Some few years ago, as `github` become immensely popular, I found that project sources (either git repos or tarballs) carried a `README.md` file, instead of the traditional plaintext `README` file.
+Some few years ago, as `github` became immensely popular, I found that project sources (either git repos or tarballs) carried a `README.md` file, instead of the traditional plaintext `README` file.

 It frustrated me that there was no standard tool to render and display such markdown files (apart from editors, clumsily showing the rendered version side-by-side with the marked-down source text).

-Finally, I got around to developing such a tool - this program, `mdview`.
+Finally, I got around to developing such a tool: this program, `mdview`.

 This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having previously used `gtkmm-3` on my last C++ GUI-based projects.
 It also gave me a good look at how `inotify` monitors and reports changes to files.